-Alex Martin, formerly of Mitford, built a small store on the northeast corner of the same block.
-It was a combination store and living quarters.
+Alex Martin, formerly of Mitford, built a small

+store on the northeast corner of the same block.
+It was a

+combination store and living quarters.
 Mr. Martin sold out to C. W. Fisher in 1901.
 (7) He then went to Calgary and (7) Interview, A. Chapman, Cochrane, January 1951. established the well known Martin Sporting Goods Store on 7th Avenue west.

+In 1890 an attempt was made to mine coal in Cochrane.
 It was necessary to sink a vertical shaft some eighty feet to the coal seam.
 Very little coal was taken out of the hole and it caved in a few years later.
 The circumstances regarding the cave-in were regarded with suspicion at the time.
 It was generally believed that a whiskey runner, upon being warned in Cochrane that the police were awaiting him in Calgary, threw a few barrels of whiskey out of the freight car in which he was transporting them and then rolled them into the mine shaft.
 The barrels wrecked the casing as they fell and caused the cave-in.
-(8)

-(8) Interview, C. Pedeprat.
+(8) (8) Interview, C. Pedeprat.